Heze

+There are more than 100 cultural relics and historic sites in the territory, 6 national-level cultural relics protection units, and 52 provincial-level cultural relics protection units.
+Places of interest include Caozhou Peony Garden, Yuncheng Water Margin, Sunbin Tourist City, Dingtao Han Tomb, Shanxian Archway, Jinshan Mountain, Fangshan Mountain, Fulong Lake, the scenery of the old Yellow River route, etc.

 History

-Caozhou was at the center of the Nian Rebellion during the 1850s and 60s.

-In August 1949, Heze was detached from Shandong and given to the experimental province of Pingyuan.
-It returned to Shandong just over three years later.
+In August 1949, Heze was detached from Shandong peninsula and given to the experimental province of Pingyuan, but was later returned to Shandong just over three years later.

-In April 1953, Heze and Jining gained counties from the former prefecture of Huxi after its abolishment.
+In April 1953, Heze and Jining gained counties from the former prefecture of Huxi after its abolition.

-City Flower
+City flower

 Mudan is the city flower of Heze.
-The earliest documentary of Mudan is in Classic of Poetry (诗经), which is almost 3,000 years away from now.
-Mudan is also called the King of flower from Bencao Gangmu(本草纲目).
-It is a symbol of honor, peace, wealth, love, aristocracy, and feminine beauty.
+The earliest documentary of Mudan is in Classic of Poetry, written almost 3,000 years ago.
+Mudan is also called the "king of flowers" from the Bencao Gangmu.
+It is a symbol of honor, peace, wealth, love, aristocracy and feminine beauty.
 There are 9 types of Mudan based on the colors: red, white, purple, yellow, blue, green, black, pink, and multi-colored.

 Climate

 Heze has a monsoon-influenced climate that lies between the humid subtropical and humid continental zones (Köppen Cwa/Dwa), with four well-defined seasons.
 The city is warm and nearly rainless in spring, hot and humid in summer, crisp in autumn and cold and dry in winter.
 The mean annual temperature is 14.22 °C, with the monthly 24-hour average temperature ranging from −0.5 °C in January to 27.1 °C in July.
 Nearly 70% of the annual precipitation occurs from June to September.
 With monthly percent possible sunshine ranging from 48% in July to 60% in May, the city receives 2,411 hours of bright sunshine annually.

+At the same time, Heze is also an area prone to meteorological disasters.
+Droughts and floods are one of them, especially droughts that occur frequently and have a large impact, causing the most serious harm.

 Administration

 The prefecture-level city of Heze administers nine county-level divisions.
-The municipal executive, legislature and judiciary are in Mudan District (牡丹区), together with CPC and Public Security bureaux.
+The municipal executive, legislature and judiciary are in Mudan District (牡丹区), together with CPC and public security bureaux.

-There are two districts and seven counties:
+There are two districts, seven counties, and 2 additional development zones: